How to open a fee free account in Singapore: Options from Banks and Specialist Services

-If you’re looking for a cheap and easy way to manage your money in Singapore you’ll have plenty of account options to choose from.
-However, while several banks offer accounts which have monthly fees that can be waived easily, they’re not entirely fee free.
+f you’re looking for a cheap and easy way to manage your money in Singapore you’ll have plenty of account options to choose from.
+However, while several banks offer accounts which have monthly fees that can be waived easily, they’re not entirely fee free.Instead, banks commonly make it fairly easy to avoid fees on local everyday transactions, but wrap their fees into other transaction types, like international transfers and withdrawals.

 Fee free account options in Singapore:

-Accounts from fintech companies
+Accounts from specialist companies

 Bank current accounts